DfX-NYUAD/GNN-RE/README.md

 * More info regarding conda env setup/creation is given below.
 ## Netlist-to-graph Conversion
 ### Datasets
 The `./Netlist_to_graph/Circuits_datasets/` directory contains the `Interconnected-Modules` dataset used in (TCAD'21).
 The dataset contains 37 designs.
 Five different sub-circuit classes exist in the dataset, i.e., adders, multipliers, control logic, subtractors, and comparators.
-All the designs are synthesized using Synopsys Design Compiler with Global Foundries 65nm LPe.
+All the designs are synthesized using Synopsys Design Compiler with Global Foundries 65nm LPe. **We also release the original `Interconnected-Modules` RTL dataset in `./RTL_Dataset.zip` so that the users can synthesize the designs using different standard cell libs if needed**.

 When creating a dataset, the files used for training, validation or testing must be identified.
 To split files into Test/Train/validate, the files must be named accordingly.
 A locked file must be named as follows: [Test|Train|Validate]_*.v